towolf/towolf.github.com/docs/PsychOpenGL/moglDrawDots3D.markdown

 in [Screen](/docs/Screen)\('DrawDots'\) \(under most circumstances\).
 If a positive glslshader handle to a GLSL shading program object is provided, that shader program will be used.
-You can use this, e.g., to bind a custom vertex shader to perform complex per\-dot calculations very fast on the GPU.
+You can use this, e.g., to bind a custom vertex shader to perform complex per-dot calculations very fast on the GPU.

 See